 Sterling overnight interbank average rates were still pricing in the chance of a first rate rise in around two years’ time, unchanged from before the BoE chief’s much-awaited speech on Wednesday.

 Investors had anticipated Governor Mark Carney would try to talk down the rise in UK money market rates following a run of strong data.
 But his speech on Wednesday fell short of those who had geared up for a far more aggressive bid to dampen expectations of monetary tightening.

 Carney earlier this month issued “forward guidance” on monetary policy, saying interest rates would stay at a record low 0.5 percent until unemployment fell to 7 percent - something he said could take three years.

-Despite the recovery, bonds are probably headed lower following Carney’s announcement that banks will be able to reduce their liquidity buffers, analysts said.
+Bond prices also fell and could extend losses due to Carney’s announcement that banks will be able to reduce their liquidity buffers.
 Banks bought billions of pounds of bonds in 2009 and 2010 to comply with tighter rules.
+[ID: nL6N0GT2F1]